javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 }, 100);
 ```

-The second one uses recursive `setTimeout`:
+The second one uses nested `setTimeout`:

 ```js
 let i = 1;